The Broken Tea Cup

 11

 Coven wasn’t deterred.
 “We’re not worthless!” contended a tearful Coven as he turned to face those in attendance.
 “We’re beaten-down!” he cried out.
 Looking Judge Ghisty in the eyes, he shouted his final plea.
-“Please! . . .
-Find it within you to show mercy!” be begged.
-With hands badly trembling, Coven stepped backward into the arms of friends who had stood to embrace him.
+“Please find it within you to show mercy!” be begged.
+With hands trembling, Coven stepped backward into the arms of friends who had approached to embrace him.

 Ready to end the hearing, Judge Ghisty banged her gavel while sternly requesting order.
 “Settle down, everyone!”

 During the bus ride home, Julan expressed his dismay at the outcome.
-“Sending Mr. Mundlebranch to jail for six months seems so wrong!”
+“Sending Mr. Mundlebranch to jail for three months seems very wrong!”

 “Like Judge Ghisty said, she had to follow the law,” explained his mother, also feeling dejected.

-“I don’t get why she couldn’t have done what Mundlebranch did: She could have been kind and fair,” declared Julan.
+“I don’t get why she couldn’t have done what Mundlebranch did: She could have been kind and fair. . . .
+She made the homeless worse off,” declared Julan.

 12